 Margaret Owusu, Ghana: Bridging the gap between industry and research

 By Vibeke Quaade

 She refrains from being called a pioneer and she asks to be portrayed as an ordinary Ghanaian woman.
 But the truth is that she is an exceptional achiever.
-She is driven by a compassion to improve Ghana’s food security.
+She is driven by compassion to improve Ghana’s food security.

-Margaret Owusu is Senior Research Scientist and Head of the Food Microbiology and Mushroom Research Division at CSIR-Food Research Institute in Accra.
+Margaret Owusu is a Senior Research Scientist and Head of the Food Microbiology and Mushroom Research Division at CSIR-Food Research Institute in Accra.